What is the Data Protection Act 2018?

 Most of the UK’s data processing was governed by GDPR until Brexit, although a handful of regulatory issues were specific to the UK and only processed by domestic laws.
-Examples include immigration issues or the processing of FOI data.
+Examples include immigration issues or the processing of freedom of information (FOI) data.
 The DPA 2018 also includes a handful of national security exemptions.

 For example, under the DPA 2018, the Home Office, and other organisations that involve the processing of immigration data, are allowed to reject access requests to personal data if the organisation believes such action could prejudice “effective immigration control”.

-For more information on the various ways in which Brexit may affect GDPR, head to our in-depth guide.
+For more information on the various ways in which leaving the EU effects GDPR, head to our GDPR and Brexit in-depth guide.

 Definition of personal data under DPA 2018